 Scope of work: Tenafly Middle School and Tenafly High School additions

-The state allows districts to conduct a bond referendum as a special election on four dates throughout the year (January, March, September and December), or as part of the general election in November.
-The district’s initial target date for this special election was March 2024, but we did not have the necessary state approvals by then.
-As a result, the next possible date is September 17.
+The state allows districts to conduct a bond referendum as a special election on four dates throughout the year (in January, March, September and December), or as part of the general election in November.
+The district received the necessary approvals and state aid information in late May, making the next possible date September 17.
 The sooner we can hold this vote, the sooner we can get started on the bidding process, secure contractors, and begin work.
 September is the ideal time to do this ahead of the summer of 2025.
 Waiting until November would delay this process, likely pushing some larger projects to the summer of 2026.

 Our security upgrade plans include adding security vestibules at all schools, shatter-resistant security film to all first-floor windows, bollards around all buildings where needed, and updated external doors with improved safety features.